 Caesars Palace’s poker room has 4,500 square feet and 16 tables.

-As for game selection, there is the usual allotment of $1/2 no-limit tables always running, along with (often), a surprisingly high number of $2/5 no-limit (sometimes 5 tables running).
-The Caesars poker room does not spread limit hold’em games a lot, but they have had the rare Las Vegas $3/$6 Limit Hold’em game running.
+As for game selection, there is the usual allotment of $1/3 no-limit tables always running, along with (often), a surprisingly high number of $2/5 no-limit (sometimes 5 tables running).
+The Caesars poker room does not spread limit hold’em games a lot, but in the past, they have had the rare Las Vegas $3/$6 Limit Hold’em game running.

 Autoshufflers are used here, and drink service by the toga-clad cocktail waitress is quick and efficient.
-Cash game players receive $2 per hour in comps when using their Total Rewards card.
 The tables have wi-fi and a USB charging ports in every seat.

-The room’s previously busy schedule of numerous tournaments has been condensed into four daily tourneys, held seven days a week at 10 a.m., 1 p.m., 6 p.m. and at 9 p.m.
-The buy-ins are as follows:
+The room’s previously busy schedule of numerous tournaments has been condensed into four daily tourneys, held seven days a week.
+Starting times and buy-ins are as follows:

 The Caesars Palace poker room, doesn’t do any sort of high hand jackpots, or bad beat jackpots, although they will, on occasion, have WSOP $1,500 and $1,000 seat giveaway promotions, in which players who notch at least 10 recorded hours of play per week get an entry to the drawing.